-Employees subpoenaed for a DMV Telephonic Hearing which is scheduled during the employee's working hours shall utilize a Department telephone to call the DMV at the appointed hour.
+Employees subpoenaed for a DMV Telephonic Hearing or Department Administrative Telephonic Hearing which is scheduled during the employee's working hours shall call the DMV or call into the Administrative Hearing at the appointed hour.
+Employees who choose to utilize a private or mobile telephone to participate in a DMV Telephonic Hearing or a Department Administrative Telephonic Hearing shall be at employee's own expense.